Frambueesaa/Unity-DebugToolsPlus/README.md

 ## Installation

-1. Download or clone this repository.
-2. Import the package into your Unity project via the Unity Asset Store or directly into the project’s `Assets` folder.
+1. Import the package into your Unity project via the Unity Asset Store or directly into the projectâ€™s `Assets` folder.

 ## Usage